stefanomarra/jquery-text-marquee/README.md

 # jQuery Text Marquee

-A simple plugin for text marquee using jquery and css with some minimal customization for now.
+A simple plugin for text marquee using jQuery and css with some minimal customization for now.

 ## Examples